-- Section A discusses the data and computation of the amount of corporate profits in each country, including the decomposition between the profits of foreign-controlled vs. local firms, and our estimates of profits artificially shifted to tax havens. - Section B discusses balance of payments and trade data, and how we use these data to apportion the shifted profits to the countries where they have been made (or where the multinationals that shift profits are headquartered). - Section C presents GDP, profits, capital shares, and profitability statistics for the world's main countries corrected for artificial profit shifting. - Section D compares our estimates of multinationals' profit shifting to previous studies. - Section E provides data and information on how tax authorities attempt to enforce taxes on multinational groups (mutual agreement procedures, etc.).
-In this section we also present a simple theoretical model to understand the patterns observed in international tax enforcement. - Section F presents data on the evolution of corporate tax rates and the importance of multinational companies in the global economy. - Section G lists the various data outputs created by this research.
+- Section A discusses the data and computation of the amount of corporate profits in each country, including the decomposition between the profits of foreign-controlled vs. local firms, and our estimates of profits artificially shifted to tax havens. - Section B discusses balance of payments and trade data, and how we use these data to apportion the shifted profits to the countries where they have been made (or where the multinationals that shift profits are headquartered). - Section C presents GDP, profits, capital shares, and profitability statistics for the world's main countries corrected for profit shifting. - Section D compares our estimates of multinationals' profit shifting to previous studies. - Section E describes our data on capital stocks and capital intensity in tax havens and non-haven countries. - Section F presents data on the evolution of corporate tax rates and the importance of multinational companies in the global economy. - Section G discusses country-by-country reporting data and compares these data to our preferred estimates. - Section H explores the long time series of US FATS data in a regression setting controlling for country, year and industry fixed effects while also controlling for various production inputs. - Section I lists the various data outputs created by this research.